ollebompa/PGA-MAP-Elites/README.md

 ## Intro
-This is the code for the PGA-MAP-Elites algorithm as submitted to GECCO '21.
+This is the code for the PGA-MAP-Elites algorithm as published at the Genetic and Evolutionary Computation Conference (GECCO) in 2021 where it recived a Best Paper award [](https://gecco-2021.sigevo.org/Best-Paper-Awards).
 The paper can be found [here](https://github.com/ollenilsson19/PGA-MAP-Elites/tree/master/paper/PGA_MAP_Elites_GECCO.pdf).

 PGA-MAP-Elites combines MAP-Elites and Actor-Critic DRL by training a critic network off-policy based on experience collected when evaluating solutions.